Looking for the perfect towing vehicle for rig large or small? We’ve got some suggestions.

 Joining the Santa Fe with the same safety ratings is the Chrysler Pacifica—which also has the highest trailer rating of any current minivan.
 The Pacifica can pull up to 3,600 pounds, plus it has an exclusive Uconnect Theater rear-seat entertainment system, an in-vehicle vacuum, and the highest EPA rating of any non-hybrid minivan: 28 mpg highway.

 Prefer to do your towing from the comfort of a premium compact sedan?
 The Volvo S60 may not be the first vehicle to come to mind when you think of pulling a camper, yet its trailering capacity is a relatively robust 3,500 pounds.
 Additionally, the same engine that enables this capability also can achieve EPA ratings of 25 mpg city/36 mpg highway/29 mpg combined.
 And we don’t have to tell you about Volvo’s reputation for safety.

 Finally, the smaller popup campers can be towed by the smallest Jeep.
-The Jeep Renegade, despite being half a foot shorter in length than the subcompact Ford Fiesta sedan, has a trailer rating of 2,000 pounds.
+Despite being half a foot shorter in length than the subcompact Ford Fiesta sedan, the Jeep Renegade has a 2,000-pound towing capacity.
 While the maximum rating only applies to Renegades with four-wheel drive, that’s exactly what most Jeep fans want.

 Ready to hit the open road in your RV?
 Make your reservation at a KOA Campground!
 With over 500 locations in North America, you’ll find a KOA no matter where your next RV trip takes you.